-Uncertainties related to biases in event reconstruction are mainly due to five causes: single-hit/multihit separation, PID, energy scale, position-dependent corrections for both shower leakage and light yield of the calorimeter, and unfolding of spectra.
-For the first four terms, we follow the same approaches to estimate the systematic uncertainties as that we used in the previous study~\cite{LHCfpppi0}.
+Uncertainties related to biases in event reconstruction are mainly due to five causes: (1) single-hit/multi-hit separation, (2) PID, (3) energy scale uncertainty, (4) position-dependent corrections for both shower leakage and the light yield of the calorimeters, and (5) unfolding of distributions.
+For the first four terms, we follow the same approaches to estimate the systematic uncertainties as we used in the previous study~\cite{LHCfpppi0}.

-Concerning the unfolding process, the uncertainty is estimated by convoluting the following three components.
-First, the uncertainty due to a possible dependence of the unfolding performance on the shape of the $\pt$ or $\pz$ spectra to be unfolded is estimated from MC simulations; we estimate the variation of the ratios of the unfolded spectra to the truth spectra among the three truth predictions by \textsc{dpmjet}, \textsc{qgsjet}, and \textsc{epos}.
-The second component is a dependence of the unfolding performance on an event generator used in the generation of the response matrix for the unfolding, which is anyway negligible as we mentioned in Sec.~\ref{sec:mc_signal}.
-Third, the systematic uncertainty in the unfolding algorithm itself is evaluated by comparing two unfolded spectra, one obtained by a fully Bayesian unfolding method and the other obtained by the iterative Bayesian unfolding method~\cite{Dagostini}.
+Concerning the unfolding process, the uncertainty is estimated by adding the following three components in quadrature.
+First, the uncertainty due to a possible dependence of the unfolding procedure on the shape of the $\pt$ or $\pz$ distributions to be unfolded is estimated from MC simulations; we estimate the variation of the ratios of the unfolded distributions to the true distributions among the three true distributions predictions by \textsc{dpmjet}, \textsc{qgsjet}, and \textsc{epos}.
+The second component is a dependence of the unfolding procedure on the event generator used in the generation of the response matrix for unfolding, which is negligible as we mentioned in Sec.~\ref{sec:mc_signal}.
+Finally, the third component is the systematic uncertainty in the unfolding algorithm itself.
+This is evaluated by comparing two unfolded distributions, one obtained by a fully Bayesian unfolding method and the second obtained by the iterative Bayesian unfolding method.
 The uncertainty in the first component is $\SI{10}{\percent}$ over the all $\pt$ and $\pz$ bins, and the uncertainties in the other two components make no significant contribution.
-Thus we assign $\SI{10}{\percent}$ for the systematic uncertainty in the unfolding process.
+Thus we assign $\SI{10}{\percent}$ for the systematic uncertainty in the unfolding of $\pt$ and $\pz$ distributions.